koobo/playsid.library/README.txt

 reSID provides an accurate, cycle exact emulation of both the 6581 and the 8580 SID chips, with filter support.

 reSID is very heavy on the CPU.
-Depending on the tune and settings, it will use half or more of the available CPU power on an A1200 with a 50MHz 68060.
+CPU usage depends on the tune and settings.
+68060@50MHz should work fine, 68040@40MHz is also usable with some tunes and settings.
 An FPU is not required.

 In reSID mode the library is able to play stereo SIDs (2SID), outputting six SID channels, and 3SIDs with 9 SID channels.